yang926/PaScaL_TDMA/README.md

 	make all
 	```
 ### Mores on compile option
 The `Makefile` in root directory is to compile the source code, and is expected to work for most systems.
-The 'Makefile.inc' file in the root directory can be used to change the compiler (and MPI wrapper) and a few pre-defined compile options depending on compiler, execution environment and et al.
+The `Makefile.inc` file in the root directory can be used to change the compiler (and MPI wrapper) and a few pre-defined compile options depending on compiler, execution environment and et al.

 ## Running the example
 After building the example file, an executable binary, `a.out`, is built in the `run` folder.
 The `PARA_INPUT.inp` file in the `run` folder is a pre-defined input file, and the `a.out` can be executed as follows: